henrikhildre/weather-clock/README.md

 # ESP32-S3 GC9A01 Weather Clock

-This project is a weather display and UV index clock for an ESP32-S3 microcontroller equipped with a 1.28-inch round GC9A01 LCD display.
-It fetches live weather data and UV index information from online APIs and presents it in a user-friendly graphical format.
+This project is a weather display and UV index clock for an ESP32-S3 microcontroller.
+It fetches live weather data and UV index information from online APIs and presents it in a user-friendly graphical format on a 1.28-inch round GC9A01 LCD display.

+This project was specifically developed for the "ESP32-S3 Display Screen AI DeepSeek Artificial Intelligence Speech Robot ESP32-N16R8 Development Board Type-C 1.28-inch" (available [here on AliExpress](https://www.aliexpress.com/item/1005008845020307.html)), replacing its original bundled software with a custom MicroPython application.

 ## Features